 WHAT IS DATA MINING?

-Data mining is the process of extracting relevant patterns, deviations and relationships within large data sets to predict outcomes and glean insights.
+Data mining is the process of extracting relevant patterns, deviations and relationships within large data sets to make accurate predictions and gain knowledge.
 Through it, companies convert big data into actionable information, relying upon statistical analysis, machine learning and computer science.